ilyalishay1/Online-store-website/README.md

 # Online-store-website
 Online store for a person selling training programs.
-Website was developed with Django.
+Website was developed with Django